 Why You Should Never Go From Anal to Vaginal Without Cleaning: The Science Behind Bacterial Vaginosis

-If there’s one hygiene rule that everyone exploring anal play should know by heart, it’s this: never go from anal to vaginal without thorough cleaning first.
-Whether we’re talking about toys, fingers, or penetrative sex — switching from the backdoor to the front door without proper hygiene in between is one of the fastest ways to develop a painful and unpleasant vaginal infection.
+There’s one essential hygiene rule that anyone interested in anal play should treat as non-negotiable: never transition from anal to vaginal play without a thorough cleaning in between.
+This goes for everything—sex toys, fingers, or penetrative sex.
+Moving from the anus to the vagina without proper cleaning is among the quickest ways to invite an uncomfortable and potentially serious vaginal infection.

 The Golden Rule of Anal-to-Vaginal Hygiene

-“Thoroughly clean all anal toys immediately after use with warm water and antibacterial soap.
-Stainless steel and glass toys can be boiled for complete sterilization.
-Never use an anal toy vaginally without thorough cleaning first.
+“Always clean any anal toy immediately after use with warm water and antibacterial soap.
+For stainless steel and glass toys, boiling provides full sterilization.
+Never use an anal toy vaginally without thoroughly cleaning it first.
 Store toys separately in clean, breathable pouches.”

 What Happens When Anal Bacteria Enter the Vagina?